ExistOS-Team/ExistOS-For-HP39GII/README_en.md

 ### Basic usage of KhiCAS

-Press `↓` to select the KhiCAS app under the Application tab in the main menu, and press `ENTER` to launch.
-A dialog will show up on the first launch for you to choose between Xcas mode `F1` and Python mode `F6`.
+Press `↓` to select the KhiCAS app under the Application tab in the main menu, and press `ENTER` to launch it.
+A dialog will show up on the first launch, which is for you to choose between Xcas mode `F1` and Python mode `F6`.

 ![Sys1](Image/6.png)

-After configuration, the current state is shown on the status bar below.
-The first item is current time, the second is mode (Xcas or Python), the third is the filename of the current session.
+After the configurations, the current status is shown on the status bar below.
+The first item is the current time, the second is the mode (Xcas or Python), the third is the filename of the current session.

-Using `time(hh, mm)` to set time.
+Use `time(hh, mm)` to set the time.

 ![Sys1](Image/7.png)

-Calculations may be performed after initialization.
+Calculations can be performed after initialization.

-Long press `ON/C` to clear history.
+Long press the `ON/C` key to clear the history.

-`SHIFT` + `ON/C` to save session and quitting.
+Press `SHIFT` + `ON/C` to save the session and quit KhiCAS.

 #### Basic calculations

 General expressions can be entered in KhiCAS to perform calculations.
-Calculation of large integers is supported, however for floating point calculation, only single-percision floating point numbers are supported.
+Calculation of large integers is supported.
+However for floating point calculation, only single-percision floating point numbers calculation is supported.

 ![Sys1](Image/8.png)